luarvique/ppa/README.md

 * Ubuntu 22.04 (Jammy Jellyfish) for amd64, arm64 architectures
 * Debian 11 (Bullseye) for amd64, arm64, armhf architectures

-# If you are an Ubuntu user...
+# If you are an Ubuntu user ...

 In order to add this repository to your **Ubuntu** system, do the following, **as root**: